 - (a) Where the Executive Director has appointed an Administrator for a Qualifying or Friendly Round, the Executive Director will inform Teams of the name and contact information of the relevant Administrator as soon as practicable.
-The Administrator will designate whether the Qualifying or Friendly Round is to be conducted inperson or online, the date, and where appropriate the location for the Round.
-The Administrator will conduct the Qualifying or Friendly Round in a manner consistent with these Rules and in consultation with the Executive Director.
-Administrators will choose a date within the period allocated by the Official Schedule for Qualifying and Friendly Rounds. - (b) An Administrator may not serve as a Team Advisor or in any other way assist a Team registered in his or her Qualifying or Friendly Round.
-An Administrator may not act as a judge in his or her Qualifying or Friendly Round, unless necessary to satisfy Rule 6.3 and Rule 7.3, and provided that Teams to be judged by the Administrator provide their consent.
+The Administrator will designate the date and location for the Qualifying Round and will conduct the Qualifying or Friendly Round in a manner consistent with these Rules and in consultation with the Executive Director.
+Administrators will choose a date within the period allocated by the Official Schedule for Qualifying and Friendly Rounds. - (b) An Administrator may not serve as a Team Advisor or in any other way assist a Team registered in their Qualifying or Friendly Round.
+An Administrator may not act as a judge in their Qualifying or Friendly Round, unless necessary to satisfy Rule 6.3 and Rule 7.3, and provided that Teams to be judged by the Administrator provide their consent.